Mobencl/TheOne/README.md

 * Show availibilities to the partner /done

-# For the user:(Functions)
+# For the user:(Functions)/All done

 --this should be done this week 4 august--
 * Start Booking/ done
 * Show Sportcenters with details/done
-* Show Terrains of each sportcenter with availibilities/done but I st/ill can't display the date and the time from the datetimefield/done
+* Show Terrains of each sportcenter with availibilities/done but I still can't display the date and the time from the datetimefield/done
 * make a booking(conditions for Booking in progress):there is only one booking in progress/a player cannot have two bookings in progress
 Two models : /Booking/(deleted) and Booking_inprogress   - Only one model-Booking_inprogress /DONE